osequi/react-best-practices/the-facebook-stack.md

 If there is plenty of will, time and courage an exciting new ecosystem will unfold.

-Where all parts are equally important and even replaceable they prove they were made to work together
+Where all parts are equally important and even replaceable they prove they were made to fit and work together.

 ## Footnotes
 [^1]: [We're gonna program like it's 1999](http://metamn.io/react/were-gonna-program-like-its-1999/)